 - The Crucifixion of Saint Peter and The Conversion of Saint Paul on the Way to Damascus – Santa Maria del Popolo, Cerasi Chapel

 Places To Find RAPHAEL In Rome

 - Cappella Chigi – Santa Maria del Popolo – Just inside the west door around the arch of the Chigi Chapel.
 Finished about the same time as the Sistine Chapel and based on the painting style of Michelangelo.

 - The Lone Prophet – the church of Sant Agostino.

-You see, Quartiere Coppedè is an unexpected neighbourhood all on it’s own, and unique to it’s surroundings – you must see it to believe it!
+You see, Quartiere Coppedè is a unique neighbourhood all on its own, and unexpected by its surroundings – you must see it to believe it!
 Mr Coppedè himself yielded a magical architectural wand upon 31,000 square meters of Rome back in the early twentieth century and what resulted was a fairytale mishmash of his wildest dreams.
-Art Nouveau meets Baroque, chews up a bit of Gothic and spits out something from Walt Disney, and when you’re all done looking at the buildings you may turn your attentions to the frescos and fountain of the frogs in Piazza Mincio.
+Art Nouveau meets Baroque, chews up a bit of Gothic and spits out something from Walt Disney, and when you’re all done looking at the buildings you may turn your attention to the frescos and fountain of the frogs in Piazza Mincio.

-It’s no wonder this area has been used for a few movies and if you find yourself lusting after one of the 40 or so apartments or villas then it’s only a mere €10,000 per square metre – that may give you another clue as to how desirable this secret neighbourhood in Rome is!
+It’s no wonder this area has been used for a few movies and if you find yourself lusting after one of the 40 or so apartments or villas then it’s only a mere €10,000 per square metre – that may give you another clue as to how desirable this secret Rome neighbourhood is!

 Tip – Quartiere Copedè is located between Piazza Buenos Aires and Via Tagliamento, easily reachable by Tram 19 & 3 or buses 92 & 38.